Moyuin-aka/LibrarySystem_HNU_InformationSecurity2024_2401/README.md

 - The file encoding for this version is uniformly set to **GBK and GB2312** (due to the presence of Chinese characters).
 - This version is built using the project system in **DEVCPP** and **does not support CMake**.
 Using mainstream editors like **VS Code** or IDEs like **CLion** and **Visual Studio** may result in garbled text or compilation errors.
-- 该 **.txt** files in this version may encounter reading errors or display garbled characters if opened in a non-GBK format.
+- This **.txt** files in this version may encounter reading errors or display garbled characters if opened in a non-GBK format.
 - Unless the school strictly requires using **DEVCPP** or other outdated IDEs for this library management project, **this version is not recommended**.

 ---